omkarwalve/prcomp/src/nabu/src/alg.md

 # Nabu's Algorithm

-1. Take `QUERY` and `GENRE` as input.
+1. Take `QUERY` and `CATEGORY` as input.
-2. Loop through the `GENRE` file for the list of sites to be scraped.
+2. Loop through the `CATEGORY` file for the list of sites to be scraped.
 > File should look like
 > ```
 > Amazon